Japanese fried chicken- Japanese Home Cooking and Sweets Class in Tokyo

 Plum blossoms convey the pure beauty of early spring, while cherry blossoms express the splendor of spring at its peak.The flower-viewing season has now arrived.
 Why not immerse yourself in the changing spring scenery, from plum to cherry blossoms?
 This presents a wonderful opportunity to rediscover the beauty of Japan's four seasons amidst the transitions of nature.

-Doll Festival is a Japanese traditional celebration held on March 3rd- Japanese home cooking class in Tokyo
+Doll Festival is a Japanese traditional celebration held on March 3rd- Japanese home cooking and sweets class in Tokyo

 Hinamatsuri, also known as the Doll Festival, is a traditional Japanese event held annually on March 3rd, celebrated as "Momo no Sekku" (Peach Festival).
 On this day, people wish for the healthy growth and happiness of girls by displaying Hina dolls and enjoying special foods as part of this cultural event.